top of page

 The adjective 'undesirable' can be dissected into its root word, 'desirable.'
 In this term, the prefix 'un-' is used to negate or reverse the quality of being 'desirable.'
 'Desirable' has its origins in the Latin word 'desiderabilis,' which means 'worth longing for' or 'to be desired.'
 It is derived from 'desiderare,' meaning 'to long for' or 'to wish for.'
 Over time, 'desirable' evolved in the English language to describe something that is wanted, preferred, or considered favorable.
 Consequently, 'undesirable' signifies the opposite, denoting something that is not wanted, not preferred, or not considered favorable.
 Its etymology is deeply rooted in the historical development of 'desirable' and its connection to longing, wishing, and preference.

-Quiz: Find the meaning of undesirable
+Find the correct meaning of the adjective undesirable:

 Try Again!